-Joe Biden Inauguration Draws Bigger Ratings Than Donald Trump’s
+Joe Biden Inauguration Draws Bigger Ratings Than Donald Trump's

 The figures cited in the report refer to the half-hour swearing-in ceremony.

 As The Hill noted, the surge in ratings may be a result of the coronavirus pandemic.
-Millions of Americans watch the historic affair at home every four years.
-This time, nobody was able to attend it in-person due to measures that were introduced to reduce the spread of the deadly disease.
+While millions of Americans watch the historic affair at home every four years, nobody was able to attend this edition in-person due to measures that were introduced to reduce the spread of the deadly disease.

-A special titled Celebrating America aired after the inaugural parade.
-It featured artists such as John Legend, Kerry Washington, Tom Hanks and Bruce Springsteen.

 Trump's apparent obsession with ratings began in 2004, when his reality show The Apprentice premiered, per a report from Vanity Fair.